GoogleCloudPlatform/config-validator/docs/user_guide.md

 The command above should result in no violations found.

-## How to build your own custom constraint templates {#how-to-build-your-own-custom-constraint-templates}
+## How to build your own custom constraint templates

 This section is only applicable to advanced users who wish to create custom constraint templates.
 If the existing templates are sufficient, you can skip this section.

-#### Validate your constraint goals and target resources {#validate-your-constraint-goals-and-target-resources}
+#### Validate your constraint goals and target resources

 Before beginning to develop your constraint template, you should write a concrete definition of your goals in plain language.
 In writing this definition,